getkirby/staticache/README.md

 **Basic setup:**

-Staticache is a cache driver that can be activated for the pages cache:
+Staticache is a cache driver that can be activated for the page's cache:

 ```php
 // /site/config/config.php